 Our Educational Philosophy As a home preschool and early elementary program, our goal is to provide a safe and happy place for children where they can learn and grow physically, emotionally, intellectually and socially at their own pace.
 We believe children learn through play and benefit from a structured yet flexible schedule.
 Activities will be offered which stimulate sensory motor development, language development and social interaction.
 The development of a strong self-esteem is also a major goal.
 Children will be taught to respect each other, adults, and property.
-Because we are Christian based, the children will be taught Christian values.
-They will learn to say grace before meals and we will incorporate Bible stories and principals during everyday activities.
+We follow a "whole child" philosophy where we partner with you to improve your child's Social, Emotional, Cognitive, Language and Physical skills.

 BCAA consistently strives to:

 Create a love of learning through developmentally appropriate curriculum and activities that are fun and hands-on.